 They also discovered some employees forgot to invoice extra work.
 Due to changing freelance account managers, extra work or costs were hardly billed, if at all.

-It was not a little issue; turns out the company lost tens of thousands of dollars per month.
+Not a small issue; turns out the company lost tens of thousands of dollars per month.

 It also turned out that projects were hardly completed and sometimes the hour tracking never seemed to stop.